fcusson/pihole-activity/README.md

 #### Troubleshooting

-- **No lights from the LED bar graph:** First make sure that the 3.3V rail does connect with the resistors.
-The jumper wire from the 3.3v pin should be on the same line as the resistors.
-If it still doesn’t work the LED bar graph is probably mounted in reverse.
-Rotating 180 degree and rerun the code.
+- **No lights from the LED bar graph:** The LED bar graph is probably mounted in reverse.
+Rotate 180 degree and rerun the code.
 - **The Green or Red LED do not light up:** make sure that both lights connect to ground.
 Only one ground is used in the pins, but both lights should join on the negative side to eventually connect to the ground.

 #### Running the scripts

 ##### percentCheck.py

 Now it is time to test code in action.
 The first code we will test is percentCheck.py.
-That code is responsible for lightinh up the LED Bar Graph in accordance to the percentage of ads blocked today and also activating the green LED if the status of the Pi-Hole is "enabled".
+That code is responsible for Turning on the LED Bar Graph in accordance to the percentage of ads blocked today and also activating the green LED if the status of the Pi-Hole is "enabled".
 You can run the test code with the following command.

 > Make sure you are still in the test folder of the repo